HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

       aclLookupHost: ""
 ```

 Configure the `automatedSetup` for `digitalAssetManagement` to automatically configure DAM content source.
 If `digitalAssetManagement` is enabled, DAM content source is configured automatically with the given `uuid` and `aclLookupHost` during startup of search.
-If `uuid` and `aclLookupHost` are not provided, the system assumes the default DAM auto configurations with `uuid: 75024f9c-2579-58f1-3new-5706ba2a62fc` and `aclLookupHost: https://dx-deployment-core:10042`.
+If `uuid` is not provided, the system assumes the default DAM auto configurations with `uuid: 75024f9c-2579-58f1-3new-5706ba2a62fc`.
+Configure `aclLookupHost` for example :`aclLookupHost: https://dx-deployment-core:10042`.
+Where `dx-deployment` will be the helm deployment name of dx-deployment and not the dx-search.
+!!!tip
+    The host `dx-deployment-core` and port `10042` are the Kubernetes service host and the port for DX Core.
+In this case, 10042 is the HttpQueueInboundDefaultSecure port on the HCL DX 9.5 server.
+Adjust this according to your deployment configuration.

 ### Allowlisting for file types in the file processor